ManuelVeMe/rx-interoperability-star/docs/04-fhir-rx-bundle-profile.md

   - Expressed as a set of formal FHIR profiles (StructureDefinitions, ValueSets, etc.).
   - Supported by conformance statements, examples, and automated validation rules.

-Example JSON instances for a “happy path” Rx and an error scenario are provided separately in the `fhir/` directory.
+Example JSON instances for a "happy path" Rx and an error scenario are provided separately in the `fhir/` directory.

+The error scenario example (`fhir/rx-bundle-example-error.json`) illustrates four validation failures in a single submission:

+1. Missing medication code (`MedicationRequest.medicationCodeableConcept.coding` has no code value).
+2. Missing dispense quantity and refills (`MedicationRequest.dispenseRequest.quantity` is absent).
+3. Invalid diagnosis code (`MedicationRequest.reasonCode` contains a code not in the allowed value set).
+4. Missing consent flag — the `consent-flag` extension is present but set to `false`, which fails the policy requirement for consent to be explicitly granted.
+The `legacy-status-code` extension captures the corresponding legacy error code for audit traceability.